-HM Revenue and Customs (HMRC) charges late payment penalties on PAYE amounts that aren’t paid in full and on time.
+HMRC charges late payment penalties on PAYE amounts that are not paid in full and on time.

 - monthly, quarterly or annual PAYE

 - student loan deductions